 - Production can be enhanced through dietary choices (high fiber intake, protein consumption)

-GLP-1 Medications (Like Semaglutide)
+GLP-1 Medications (Such as Semaglutide)

 - Synthetic molecules designed to mimic natural GLP-1